-On September 11, 2017, Fiscal Service published a final rule at 31 CFR part 210, "Federal Government Participation in the Automated Clearing House", that adopted Nacha, formerly known as NACHA – The Electronic Payments Association (Nacha), industry rules governing Same Day ACH transactions.
-Fiscal Service began originating Same Day ACH credits in December 2017 for ASAP and SPS.
-In March 2020, Fiscal Service amended 31 CFR part 210, to address changes that Nacha has made to the Nacha operating rules since the publication of the 2016 Nacha Operating Rules & Guidelines book.
-These changes include amendments set forth in the 2017, 2018, and 2019 Nacha Operating Rules & Guidelines books, including supplements.
+In September 2017, Fiscal Service published a final rule at 31 CFR part 210, "Federal Government Participation in the Automated Clearing House", which adopted Nacha (formerly known as NACHA – The Electronic Payments Association) industry rules governing Same Day ACH transactions.
+In March 2020, Fiscal Service amended Part 210 to address changes made by Nacha through the 2019 Nacha Operating Rules & Guidelines, including supplements.

 Same Day ACH allows Treasury-disbursed federal entities to make ACH payments through the Fiscal Service that settle on the same day that they are originated.
 Treasury-disbursed federal entities have the discretion to decide if a payment should be made by Same Day ACH, subject to the requirements in this chapter.
 A Same Day ACH fee of $.052 per payment will be paid for by the Fiscal Service.

 Same Day ACH provides Treasury-disbursed federal entities with a more cost-effective method for any type of payment where same-day settlement benefits the federal entity and the government as a whole.
 This includes making timely payments to avoid Prompt Payment interest penalties and to take advantage of discounts offered by vendors for paying early.